Veil-of-Aether/worldbuilding/CONTRIBUTING.md

 We are happy to accept direct contributions!
 Here's how to get started:

-Please note that this guide targets people less familiar with Git/GitHub and the command line
+Please note that this guide targets people less familiar with Git/GitLab and the command line

+If you have any questions or problems, feel free to contact a maintainer.

 1. **Fork** the repository
   - Click the button labeled "Fork" at the top right of the repository
-  - Choose a name for your fork of the repository
+  - Be sure to choose your username in the dropdown under "Project URL"
+  - Don't change anything else here unless you know what you're doing
+  - Click on "Fork project" at the bottom left
 2. **Create a new branch** for your document or edit:
-  - In your fork, click on "main" in the top left
+  - In your fork, click on "+" in the top right
-  - Click "View all branches, then "New branch"
+  - Click "New branch"
   - Choose a name that describes your contribution (e.g. "improveCharacters")
 3. **Make your changes**, following the style guide below.
+  - Adding a new file
+    - Click "+" in the top right, then "New file"
+  - Editing an existing file
-  - Either click a file you wish to edit and click the pencil icon on the top right, or select "Add file" > "Create new file"
+    - Navigate to the file you wish to edit, then click on it
+    - Click "Edit" on the top right, then "Edit single file"
   - Use the web editor to make your changes
 4. **Commit** your changes with a clear, descriptive message:
   - Once you're done editing, click "Commit changes"
   - Create a commit message that describes what you did
-5. **Create a pull request** to the main repository.
+5. **Create a merge request** to the main repository.
 Be sure to explain what your changes do and why they are necessary.
-  - Back in your fork of the repository, click "Contribute" and then "Open pull request."
+  - Back in the main repository, click "Merge requests" in the sidebar
+  - Click "New merge request"
+  - Under "Source branch":
+    - Change the field that says "veil-of-aether/worldbuilding" to your fork
+    - Now make sure the second field has the name of the branch you created
+  - Click "Compare branches and continue"
-  - Write a descriptive summary of your changes
+  - Create a title and description for your merge request
-  - Click "Create pull requst"
+  - Click "Create merge request" at the bottom of the page

-A maintainer will review your pull request
+A maintainer will review your merge request

 ---